atlassistant/pytlas/docs/getting_started/usage.rst

 Using the library
 -----------------

-Here is a snippet which cover the basics of using pytlas inside your own program :
+Here is a snippet which cover the basics of using pytlas inside your own
+program:

 .. code-block:: python